dwrobel/flatcam/README.md

 - optimized the Transformation Tool both in GUI and in functionality and replaced the entries with QSpinBox
 - fixed an issue with the tool table context menu in Paint Tool
 - made some changes in the GUI in Paint Tool, NCC Tool and SolderPaste Tool
+- changed some of the icons; added attributions for icons source in the About FlatCAM window

 4.10.2019